Craig Newmark: Career

-Newmark is best known as the founder of Craigslist.
-Prior to establishing the website, he worked as a contract computer programmer for companies such as Bank of America, Sun Microsystems, and others.
+Before establishing Craigslist, Newmark worked as a contract computer programmer for companies such as Bank of America, Sun Microsystems, and others.
 His first job out of college was with IBM, where he worked for 17 years as a programmer and systems engineer.
-During that time, he lived in Boca Raton, Florida, Detroit, and then Pittsburgh.
+During that time, he lived in Boca Raton, Florida, Detroit, Michigan, and then Pittsburgh, Pennsylvania.
 He moved to San Francisco in 1993 after accepting a position with Charles Schwab.
-There, a coworker introduced him to the World Wide Web— which at the time was still relatively free of commercials.
+There, a coworker introduced him to the World Wide Web—which at the time was still relatively free of commercials.

 In 1995, Newmark started emailing a list of upcoming events to a few friends to "cultivate a bit of community".
 Other people asked to be included on the list and as members grew, so did the kinds of information on the list.
-Newmark launched craigslist.org in 1996, as a place where people could exchange information, mostly without charge.
-He operated it as a hobby while continuing to work as a software engineer until 1999, when he incorporated Craigslist as a private for-profit company.
+Newmark launched craigslist.org in 1996, where people could exchange information, mostly without charge.
+It started as a newsletter about San Francisco events.
+He operated it as a hobby while continuing to work as a software engineer until 1999 when he incorporated Craigslist as a private for-profit company.
 In her book An Internet for the People: The Politics and Promise of craigslist, Jessa Lingel described the website as "the internet ungentrified".
 In 2000, Newmark stepped down as chief executive officer and handed off the role to Jim Buckmaster.
 Since then, Newmark has not been involved in the "day-to-day operations" of Craigslist.
 As of 2018, he continued to respond to Craigslist customer service inquiries, primarily dealing with spammers and scammers.

 In 2005, Time magazine listed Craig Newmark as one of the 100 people shaping the world.

-Newmark serves on the board of several non-profit organizations such as CUNY Graduate School of Journalism, Girls Who Code and Vets in Tech, among others.
+Newmark serves on the board of several non-profit organizations such as CUNY Graduate School of Journalism, Girls Who Code, and Vets in Tech, among others.
 He also holds roles on the advisory boards of 18 other non-profits.

 Philanthropy

-As far back as 2004, Newmark was using his wealth to support philanthropic causes.
-In 2006, The Guardian reported that Newmark was "readying his armoury of cash to invest in citizen journalism projects".
-He also donated $20,000 to the non-profit NewAssignment.Net, a group attempting to combine the work of amateurs and professionals to produce investigative stories on the Internet.
-His philanthropic interests have also included environmental issues, as well as veterans affairs.
-He reportedly dubbed himself "Nerd-in-Residence" while consulting for the Center for Innovation of the Department of Veterans Affairs.
-In recent years, Newmark has directed his philanthropic efforts towards nonprofits working on journalism ethics and security, cybersecurity, and election integrity.